 - Most desk-related back pain can be resolved with proper ergonomics and conservative treatment

-Red Flag Symptoms That Require Immediate Medical Attention
+Red Flag Symptoms That Need Immediate Attention

 Duration and Intensity Guidelines

-Pay attention to pain intensity and frequency patterns.
-If your discomfort consistently rates above a 4 out of 10 on the pain scale, or if you’re regularly reaching for pain medication to get through your workday, these are indicators that your body needs more than just ergonomic adjustments.
+Pay attention to the numbers.
+If your pain consistently rates above a 4 out of 10, or if you’re regularly taking pain medication just to get through your workday, your body is telling you something important.
+I spent months popping ibuprofen every morning before acknowledging that wasn’t a sustainable solution.

-Functional Limitations and Quality of Life Impact
+Functional Impact and Quality of Life

-Preparing for Your First Doctor’s Appointment
+Preparing for Your First Doctor Visit

 Conservative Treatment Timeline

-What MRI Results Can Reveal
+What MRI Results Actually Show

-Navigating Spine Surgeon Consultations
+Spine Surgeon Consultations

 Questions to Ask Your Spine Surgeon

-The Step-by-Step Medical Evaluation Process
+The Medical Evaluation Process

 - Conservative Treatment Trial: This usually includes rest, gentle exercise, physical therapy, ergonomic improvements, and possibly anti-inflammatory medications for 6-12 weeks.